About Roger the Scholar

 I returned to full-time teaching in the mid 1980s, but by then had become involved in demanding work on the New Zealand schools' English curriculum, as a member of the Universities' Entrance Board, later as an appointed advisor to the Minister of Education.
 In 1978 I revised the syllabus taken by high school students in the South Pacific, making a tour that gave me a long-term interest in the region's literatures.
 In the late 1980s I was contracted to write a draft revised syllabus for the senior high school years that was very well received, and then chaired the larger revision of the whole school English curriculum.
 English was a battlefield of controversy between extreme views.
 I once told the Minister that I consoled myself by thinking about my father, a soccer referee: "If you're being booed equally from both ends of the ground, you're doing a good job."
 That curriculum was far from perfect, but was a compromise that won approval from teachers and served students well for twenty years.

 The University soon used me again, this time to oversee its increasing alliances.
 I was made "Director of Inter-Institutional Arrangements."
 The title I proposed for the new post was Director of Institutional Relationships, Tertiary, which would have given me the acronym "DIRT," but someone noticed.
 The biggest project was for the University to take over a foundering Polytechnic, which I saw as an opportunity for establishing Tourism and related "applied" and Services Management subjects within a prestigious new University degree programme.
 That work gave me the privilege of working with Peter Fehl, later Director of Facilities at Victoria and Auckland.
 The merger did not proceed (thanks to the folly of the Poly' s incoming Principal) but Victoria's Tourism degree did.
-It helps me believe that "I have done the state some service."
+Its success helps me believe that "I have done the state some service."

 Returning to teaching in 2001, I negotiated a part-time appointment that gave me time in USA, and at last allowed time to write, and began to produce the books listed on this website under "the Author on Literature," as well as the cross-over book (and major research project), Running in Literature.
 Several introductions and articles also seem important, especially my introductions to Vogel, Campbell and Cross (see "Author on Literature"), my review article on Stead (in New Zealand Books, March 1994), and the five long essays I contributed to the Oxford Reader's Guide to Thomas Hardy.
 (One scholar developed a whole book out of one of them.)
 See "Archives" soon for examples of these.